Schizophrenia – Keeping It Real

 “It has been reported in the earlier literature that many patients with psychoses had abnormalities in glucose metabolism as revealed by glucose tolerance testing…the schizophrenic population appears to have…a 2–3-fold increased risk for…diabetes…Because glucose is essential for energy metabolism in neurons, any change in…levels in brain…may have significant clinical implications.”

-Together this can feed a vicious circle of serotonin, estrogen and nitric oxide dominance, fueling systemic inflammation and exacerbating many symptoms which are biologically connected to the development of schizophrenia.
+Too much exposure to PUFA can feed a vicious circle of serotonin, estrogen and nitric oxide dominance, fueling systemic inflammation and exacerbating many symptoms which are biologically connected to the development of schizophrenia.

 “We conclude that cyproheptadine 16 mg/day is as effective as propranolol for the treatment of acute NIA [neuroleptic-induced akathisia].
 The antiakathisic effect of cyproheptadine may be mostly attributable to its serotonin antagonistic activity.”